Environment Greenhouse Gas Neutrality

 Use of climate-friendly energy sources

 When concluding new electricity supply contracts, we verify that climate-friendly energy sources such as wind power, hydropower and solar energy are included in the mix and, where possible, we replace fossil fuels with renewable forms of energy.
-As a result, all the electricity used at our locations in Switzerland in 2017 was derived from renewable sources.
-In many of our other locations around the world, electricity from renewable sources accounts for part of the energy mix provided by local utilities.
-In 2017, Credit Suisse consumed a total of 321 million kilowatt-hours of electricity generated from renewable sources.
-This corresponds to 76 percent of our global electricity consumption.
-To further increase our use of climate-friendly energy sources, we also acquired renewable energy certificates (RECs) for five Credit Suisse offices in Italy, Poland, the US, Hong Kong and India in 2017.
-As a result of systematically pursuing our four-pillar strategy, our net global greenhouse gas emissions decreased by 41 percent in comparison to 2015, and by compensating the remaining emissions through ERCs we again achieved greenhouse gas neutrality.
+In Switzerland, we have been able to cover our entire electricity consumption with RECs from hydropower In many of our other locations around the world, electricity from renewable sources accounts for part of the energy mix provided by local utilities As a result, 79% of our global electricity consumption in 2018 was certified as renewable.
+Furthermore, we purchased renewable energy certificates (RECs) for selected Credit Suisse offices in Italy, Poland, the UK and the US, Hong Kong and India to increase our use of climate-friendly energy sources.

 Purchase of emissions reduction certificates (ERCs)

 Through the optimization of operations, investments in energy-saving systems and the replacement of fossil fuels with renewable energies, we are able to significantly reduce the level of greenhouse gas emissions resulting from our business activities.
 However, it is not possible to eliminate them entirely.
 We therefore offset our remaining emissions by purchasing emission reduction certificates (ERCs).
 Last year, we once again offset all of our net greenhouse gas emissions from operational activities, including global business travel in this way.
 Our ERC portfolio included projects involving wind power, hydropower, geothermal power, photovoltaic power, biomass/biogas power and cookstove power.
 60 percent of the ERCs met the Gold Standard, and the remainder came from climate protection projects verified by independent third parties.

-hours of training on environmental management and health and safety was provided to employees
+employees were provided with trainings on environmental management and health and safety